Meteor-Community-Packages/meteor-autoform/README.md

 updating a reactive variable.
 3. Call `AutoForm.resetForm(formId)`.
 This will clear any existing validation errors for the form.

+### How can I show an asterisk after the label for required fields?

+Beginning with AutoForm 5.0, a `data-required` attribute is now present on the form group `div` element for all built-in `afFormGroup` templates if the field is required.
+This allows you to use css like the following to display an asterisk after required fields: `[data-required] label:after {content: '*'}`

 ### What are the various ways I can specify options for a select, radio group, or checkbox group?